ebi-gene-expression-group/ega_downloader/README.md

 # Download EGA data and arrange for analysis

 This is a Nextflow workflow designed to download data for an EGA dataset and arrange in a form suitable for analysis, with raw FASTQ files and a metadata table.
+BAM/ CRAM files are converted to fastq in an endedness-specific manner (i.e. paired endedness is detected and handled correctly).

-Currently it's intended for when EGA has provided you with an Aspera box, since the Java client is useless and the Python client doesn't work with .gpg-encrypted files.
+Currently the pipeline is intended for when EGA has provided you with an Aspera box, since the Java client is useless and the Python client doesn't work with .gpg-encrypted files.
 But they're apparently re-encrypting all their files, so this workflow will be modified to use the Python client in due course.

 ## Prerequisites